 Given all these considerations, you want to approach the ACT with a plan, both in terms of your test prep and your testing schedule.
 Read on for my recommendations for how to schedule your time and design a study and testing plan for the ACT.

-Guide to Your Testing Timeline
+Quick Guide to Your ACT Testing Timeline

-If you're ambitious and feel you have the skills to achieve your target scores earlier, you could move this schedule up a year and take the ACT in sophomore year.
-Then you'll be all set with your test scores and can focus on everything else going on in your life and with your college applications.
+If you're ambitious and feel you have the skills to achieve your target scores earlier, you could move this schedule up a year and take the ACT as a sophomore.
+This way you'll be all set with your test scores and can focus on everything else going on in your life and with your college applications.

 What's a good score on the ACT?
 A bad score?
-This article will help you figure out exactly what scores you should be aiming for in each section and what you need to do to achieve them.
+This article will help you figure out exactly what scores you should be aiming for in each section, and what you need to do to achieve them.

 Want to improve your ACT score by 4 points?